Glued To My Crafts

 • Once you got the colors you want, hand it over to your child.
 They will know what to do!

-RELATED POST —> Homemade Bubble Mixture
+RELATED —> Homemade Bubble Mixture

 Liquid Chalk & Toothbrushes - Outdoor Kid Craft Idea For Toddlers